Anderson's Blockhouse |

 A palisaded Indian village site of the Late Woodland Period, located on the New River.

-Fort Chiswell (Archaeological Complex)
+Fort Chiswell

 (1758 - 1790), Fort Chiswell

 A Virginia colonial militia outpost until 1776, built as a supply depot for expeditions against the Cherokee in North Carolina and Tennessee.
-After 1776 it served as the county seat of Montgomery County, and as a defense for the local lead mines on the New River.
+After 1776 it served as the county seat of Montgomery County, and as a defense for the nearby lead mines on the New River.
 The British unsuccessfully attacked it in 1780.
 The Wilderness Road to Kentucky started here.
 The site was excavated in 1976 prior to highway construction, which destroyed most of the site.
 Site marked by a stone cairn.

 Wolf Creek Indian Village